Galois/Counter Mode: Mathematical basis

 The second form is an efficient iterative algorithm (each Xi depends on Xi−1) produced by applying Horner's method to the first.
 Only the final Xm+n+1 remains an output.

 If it is necessary to parallelize the hash computation, this can be done by interleaving k times:

 If the length of the IV is not 96, the GHASH function is used to calculate Counter 0:

 GCM was designed by John Viega and David A. McGrew to be an improvement to Carter–Wegman counter mode (CWC mode).

 In November 2007, NIST announced the release of NIST Special Publication 800-38D Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode (GCM) and GMAC making GCM and GMAC official standards.

 Use

-GCM mode is used in the IEEE 802.1AE (MACsec) Ethernet security, IEEE 802.11ad (also dubbed WiGig), ANSI (INCITS) Fibre Channel Security Protocols (FC-SP), IEEE P1619.1 tape storage, IETF IPsec standards, SSH, TLS 1.2 and TLS 1.3.
+GCM mode is used in the IEEE 802.1AE (MACsec) Ethernet security, WPA3-Enterprise Wifi security protocol, IEEE 802.11ad (also dubbed WiGig), ANSI (INCITS) Fibre Channel Security Protocols (FC-SP), IEEE P1619.1 tape storage, IETF IPsec standards, SSH, TLS 1.2 and TLS 1.3.
 AES-GCM is included in the NSA Suite B Cryptography and its latest replacement in 2018 Commercial National Security Algorithm (CNSA) suite.
 GCM mode is used in the SoftEther VPN server and client, as well as OpenVPN since version 2.4.